ringcentral/ringcentral-php/README.md

 ));
 ```

 When webhook subscription is created, it will send a request with `validation-token` in headers to webhook address.
-Webhook address should return a success request with `validation-token` in headers.
+Webhook address should return a success request with `validation-token` in headers to finish webhook register.

 ## Pubnub Subscriptions